redapt/machine-learning/apache-spark/README.md

 # Note: This is based off of the
 # examples/src/main/python/ml/pipeline_example.py example script in the Spark
 # tarball.
-from pyspark.ml import Pipeline from pyspark.ml.classification import LogisticRegression from pyspark.ml.feature import HashingTF, Tokenizer from pyspark.sql import SparkSession import pandas as pd
+from pyspark.sql import SparkSession from pyspark.ml.feature import Tokenizer, HashingTF from pyspark.ml.classification import LogisticRegression from pyspark.ml import Pipeline import pandas as pd

 # Initialize a Spark session